isomerpages/nlb-biblioasia/_topics/Maps.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-11/issue-4/jan-mar-2016/india-tercera-nuova-tavola">When Singapore Was Cinca Pula</a>
-<p>India Tercera Nuova Tavola is one of the first early modern maps of Southeast Asia.
-It is also the National Library’s oldest map that makes reference to a C. Cinca Pula, which scholars believe refers to either the town of Singapore, one of several straits on which Singapore sits, or the southern tip of the Malay Peninsula. </p>
+<i>India Tercera Nuova Tavola</i> is one of the first early modern maps of Southeast Asia.
+It is also the National Library’s oldest map that makes reference to a C. Cinca Pula, which scholars believe refers to either the town of Singapore, one of several straits on which Singapore sits, or the southern tip of the Malay Peninsula.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-10/issue-4/jan-march-2015/rare-map"> The National Library's Rare Maps Collection</a>